-- Support local businesses and commercial property owners to adapt to climate change and implement sustainable practices. - Assist Vincent businesses to improve cyber-security awareness and capability. - Work with stakeholders on strategic projects that support the creation of local jobs, improve housing diversity, and boost Vincent's liveability. - Continue to seek funding to support the delivery of place-based projects and trialling new initiatives. - Work towards making Vincent a Smart City following the City's Smart Cities Positioning Statement.
+- Support local businesses and commercial property owners to adapt to climate change and implement sustainable practices. - Improve cyber-security awareness and capability at the City and Vincent businesses. - Work with stakeholders on strategic projects that support the creation of local jobs, improve housing diversity, and boost the City's liveability. - Continue to seek funding to support the delivery of place-based projects and trialling new initiatives - Work towards making the City a Smart City, following the City's Smart Cities Positioning Statement.